iOS 11 review

 Plus, developers will get access to a new Apple Music API to integrate its library into other apps such as Nike+ Run Club and Shazam.

-A new Files app
+Files app (iPad only)

 As per the rumours, iOS 11 features a new app called Files.
 Like the multi-tasking features, it's designed to make life easier for power users.